A non-trivial upper bound on the threshold bias of the Oriented-cycle game: Introduction

 In this work we only consider orientation games with $a=1$.
 We refer to the $(1:1)$ orientation game as the {\em unbiased} orientation game, and the $(1:b)$ orientation game as the {\em $b$-biased orientation game} when $b>1$.
-Increasing $b$ can only help OBreaker, so the game is {\em bias monotone}.
+Increasing $b$ can only help OBreaker (since OBreaker can choose to direct fewer than $b$ edges per round) so the game is {\em bias monotone}.
 Therefore, any such game (besides degenerate games where $\cP$ is a property that is satisfied by every or by no tournament on $n$ vertices) has a {\em threshold} $t(n,\cP)$ such that OMaker wins the $b$-biased game when $b\leq t(n,\cP)$ and OBreaker wins the game when $b> t(n,\cP)$.

 In a variant, OBreaker is required to direct exactly $b$ edges in each round.
 We refer to this variant as the {\em strict} $b$-biased orientation game, where {\em the strict rules apply}.
-Accordingly, we say the {\em monotone rules apply} in the game we defined above - when OBreaker is free to direct between one and $b$ edges.
+Accordingly, we say the {\em monotone rules apply} in the game we defined above -- when OBreaker is free to direct between one and $b$ edges.
 Playing the exact bias in every round may be disadvantageous for OBreaker, so the existence of a threshold as for the monotone rules is unclear in general.
 We therefore define $t^+(n,\cP)$ to be the largest value $b$ such that OMaker has a strategy to win the strict $b$-biased orientation game, and $t^-(n,\cP)$ to be the largest integer such that for {\em every} $b\leq t^-(n,\cP)$, OMaker has a strategy to win the strict $b$-biased orientation game.
-(The definition of these different threshold functions is motivated by the study of Avoider-Enforcer games, cf. \cite{hks2007}, \cite{hkss2010}.)
+(The definition of these two threshold functions is motivated by the study of Avoider-Enforcer games, cf.~\cite{hks2007}, \cite{hkss2010}.)
 Trivially, $t(n,\cP)\leq t^-(n,\cP) \leq t^+(n,\cP)$ holds.

 The threshold bias $t(n,\cP)$ was investigated by Ben-Eliezer, Krivelevich and Sudakov \cite{bks2012} for several orientation games.
-They showed for example that $t(n,\cH)= (1+o(1))\nicefrac{n}{\ln n}$, where $\cH$ is the property to contain a directed Hamilton cycle.
-However, the relation between all three parameters in question is still widely open.
+They showed, for example, that $t(n,\cH)= (1+o(1)) n/\ln n$, where $\cH$ is the property to contain a directed Hamilton cycle.
+In general, very little is known about the relation between all three parameters in question.
 It is not even clear whether $t^-(n,\cH)$ and $t^+(n,\cH)$ need to be distinct values.